 Over the years, this humidity drop can cause cracking in doors.
 Dry air will take in moisture from any possible source – including the moisture stored within your wood door – and this can mean troublesome warping and cracking.

 Cracking won’t result in the long-term usability effects that can come with warping, but it can play a tremendous role in your door’s look.
 It will be especially obvious in the inner paneling and door frame.
 As paint loses moisture due to low humidity, it also loses its flexibility.
 If the wood beneath the surface also begins to expand and contract, the paint will shift as well.
 Notably at joining sections of the door panel and frame, this could mean not only paint cracking but, if left ignored, paint chipping away.

 Keeping doors healthy in winter

-InsulatingSealing helps stop cold air from passing through gaps in the doorway, but it’s also important to be certain warm air isn’t leaking outside.
+InsulatingSealing helps stop cold air from coming through gaps in the doorway, but it’s also important to be certain warm air isn’t leaking outside.
 Especially with sliding doors that take up more wall space than other doors, it’s vital to make sure that warmth isn’t being lost through convection.

-Placing a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors provides a barrier against warm air leaving through the lower track or bottom of the door.
+Adding a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors provides a barrier against warm air leaving through the lower track or bottom of the door.

 A constant humidity level in your space isn’t just important for your doors, but any other wooden pieces you may have.
-And maintaining indoor humidity can also improve the overall quality of your home’s air—which means less likelihood of health problems, like coming down with that dreaded winter cold.
+And maintaining indoor humidity can also increase the overall quality of your home’s air—which means less likelihood of health problems, like coming down with that dreaded winter cold.